Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 Driving is a great way to get out and about, keep up with hobbies and stay in touch with friends and family.
 That’s why many dementia sufferers will continue to drive even though their health is declining.
 They might adapt their routine slightly by changing when or where they drive, rather than giving it up completely.

-But not everyone can instantly recognise they have an issue with their health.
+But not everyone can instantly recognise when they have an issue with their health.

 The Alzheimer’s Society believes one in three people with dementia still drive, and that being diagnosed doesn’t necessarily mean you have to give up driving straight away.
 However, as dementia progresses, there’ll come a point when you should no longer be behind the wheel.